The Truth Behind SIBO - Part 1

 Common symptoms of SIBO include diarrhea, constipation, bloating, abdominal pain and gas.
 If you are experiencing any of the symptoms listed above or have been diagnosed with IBS-Constipation type, IBS-Diarrhea type or Crohn’s Disease, testing for SIBO may be invaluable.
 One of the wonderful aspects of working in an integrative medicine practice, is the utilization of innovative specialty testing.
 Philadelphia Integrative Medicine offers 3 hour breath tests for SIBO that can be done at home.
 These tests measure hydrogen and methane levels exhaled in 20 minute increments before and after consuming a sugar rich drink.
 An increase in these gases after the sugar consumption is considered positive for SIBO.
 These tests have proven to be a key diagnostic tool when assessing intestinal health and over abundant bacterial species in the small intestine.
 Knowing the root cause is essential in addressing symptoms and restoring health!

-Look forward to Part 2 of the SIBO blog series published next week!
+Read Part 2 of this SIBO blog series!
 Where we explore nutrition, diet, and an integrative approach to treating SIBO!